Fireworks: United States

 In 2004, Disneyland, in Anaheim, California, pioneered the commercial use of aerial fireworks launched with compressed air rather than gunpowder.
 The display shell explodes in the air using an electronic timer.
 The advantages of compressed air launch are a reduction in fumes, and much greater accuracy in height and timing.
 The Walt Disney Company is now the largest consumer of fireworks in the world.

+Two firework displays on All Hallows' Eve in the United States are the "Happy Hallowishes" show at Walt Disney World's Magic Kingdom "Mickey's Not-So-Scary Halloween Party" event, which began in 2005, and the "Halloween Screams" at Disneyland Park, which began in 2009.

 Uses other than public displays

 In addition to large public displays, people often buy small quantities of fireworks for their own celebrations.
 Fireworks on general sale are usually less powerful than professional fireworks.
 Types include firecrackers, rockets, cakes (multishot aerial fireworks), and smoke balls.

 Fireworks can also be used in an agricultural capacity as to frighten away birds.

-Pyrotechnic compounds

-Colors in fireworks are usually generated by pyrotechnic stars—usually just called stars—which produce intense light when ignited.
-Stars contain four basic types of ingredients.